-A number of innovations have been incorporated into lifetime income streams over the past few years to make them more attractive.
+However, several innovations have been incorporated into lifetime income streams over the past few years to make them more attractive and provide greater flexibility.

 Another popular feature is to nominate a reversionary pensioner.
-This allows the pension to continue on your death for the lifetime of the second nominated pensioner.
+This allows your pension to continue to be paid on your death for the lifetime of the second nominated pensioner, such as a spouse.

 Previously, some people may have chosen to commence a more restrictive form of Lifetime Income Streams (known as ‘complying’ income streams), which had certain Centrelink and taxation advantages under previous laws.
 These are generally no longer available to new investors as the rules and concessions have changed.